-Congratulations to Audrey Golden who has been named third prize winner in the National Collegiate Book Collecting Contest for her entry, “Pablo Neruda and the Global Politics of Poetry.”
+Congratulations to Audrey Golden who won third place in the National Collegiate Book Collecting Contest for her entry, “Pablo Neruda and the Global Politics of Poetry.”
 She received her national contest honors at an awards ceremony at the Library of Congress on October 17.
-Her prize includes $500 and a $250 gift to the Bibliographical Society of the University of Virginia.
-The national contest is sponsored by the Antiquarian Booksellers’ Association of America (ABAA), Fellowship of American Bibliophilic Societies (FABS), the Center for the Book, and the Rare Books and Special Collections Division (the Library of Congress), with major support from the Jay I. Kislak Foundation.
+Her prize included $500 and a $250 gift to the Bibliographical Society of the University of Virginia.

+Golden won first prize in the 50th Student Book Collecting Contest sponsored by the Bibliographical Society of the University of Virginia in March.
+The national contest is sponsored by the Antiquarian Booksellers’ Association of America (ABAA), the Fellowship of American Bibliophilic Societies (FABS), the Center for the Book, and the Rare Books and Special Collections Division (the Library of Congress), with major support from the Jay I. Kislak Foundation.